Online MTS FAQ

 How many hours per week can I expect to devote to a single online course?

 A typical online course will include a mix of course readings, content media, interactive discussions, and graded assignments.
-The average student should anticipate devoting 2-4 hours per week to a single online course, but will vary by each individual.
+The average student should anticipate devoting 2-3 hours per credit hour per week.
+The average student, therefore, should anticipate devoting 6-9 hours per single 3 credit course, but will vary by each individual.

 When can I have my technology questions answered?